fricciardi/datetime2/src/docs/index.rst

 ---------------------

-A :class:`Date` object represents a date in an idealized calendar, just counting the days elapsed from Dec 31\ :sup:`st` of year 0, i.e. January 1\
+A :class:`Date` object represents a date in an idealized calendar, just counting the days elapsed from Gregorian Dec 31\ :sup:`st` of year 0, i.e.
-:sup:`st` of year 1 is called day number 1, January 2\ :sup:`nd` of year 1 is
+January 1\ :sup:`st` of year 1 is day number 1, January 2\ :sup:`nd` of year 1
-called day number 2, and so on.
+is day number 2, and so on.
 This calendar ideally extends indefinitely.

 There are two ways of creating a :class:`Date` instance: